 For the moment it seems feasible that both sub-detectors groups, CT and FT, could finish their R&D phase for the different design options by 2009 so the natural time to take the design decisions will be 2009.
-For the case of the FT the decision between the Straw Tube and MDC approach could be taken by beginning of 2008 leaving only the final MDC layout decision (if MDC are chosen) for 2008.
+For the case of the FT the decision between the Straw Tube and MDC approach could be taken during 2008 leaving only the final MDC layout decision (if MDC are chosen) for 2009.